Support Policies

 PostSharp follows the versioning scheme YYYY.N.B[M], where:

-• YYYY is the current or next year,
+• YYYY represents the current or next year,

-• N is the version number within this year,
+• N signifies the version number within this year,

-• B is the build number within the minor version,
+• B stands for the build number within the minor version,

-• M is the release maturity level (see bellow),
+• M denotes the release maturity level (see below),

-We make no difference between a major and a minor version.
-We distinguish only versions (YYYY.N) and builds (B).
+We don't differentiate between a major and a minor version.
+We only distinguish versions (YYYY.N) and builds (B).

 Maturity

-• -alpha releases are private builds, prior to making them public;
+• -alpha releases are private builds made prior to public release;

 • -preview releases are intermediate public builds that are not yet feature-complete and may still be subject to breaking changes;

-• Stable (Generally Available/GA) releases meet all quality standards and the feature freeze applies.
+• Stable (Generally Available/GA) releases meet all quality standards, and the feature freeze applies.
 The moment when a release is marked as stable is called the general availability date.
-At this moment, the releases appear in the stable channels in our web site, on Visual Studio Marketplace, and on NuGet Gallery, and it starts to be massively downloaded.
+At this moment, the releases appear in the stable channels on our website, the Visual Studio Marketplace, and the NuGet Gallery, and they start to be widely downloaded.
 Note that it typically takes 4 to 6 weeks after a new YYYY.N version is marked as stable before most bugs surface.

 Side-by-Side Versions

 A project can have references (direct and indirect) to several PostSharp/Metalama packages of different versions within the same major version.
-The version of the PostSharp/Metalama package must be higher than or equal to the version of any other package of the PostSharp or Metalama family.
-(Note that PostSharp and Metalama are totally independent product lines and have different release cycles.)
+The version of the PostSharp/Metalama package must be higher than or equal to the version of any other package from the PostSharp or Metalama family.
+(Note that PostSharp and Metalama are entirely independent product lines and have different release cycles.)

 Our support team may ask customers to upgrade all their packages to the same patch release, as there may be no other economically reasonable solution to some issues.